scribd/scribd.github.io/_posts/2020-03-02-breaking-up-the-dag-repo.md

 For daemon Airflow components like web server and scheduler, we run `objinsync` in a continuous sync mode where it pulls incremental updates from S3 to local filesystem every 5 seconds.
-This is implemented usingt the sidecar container pattern.
+This is implemented using the sidecar container pattern.
 The DAG folder is mounted as a shared volume between the Airflow web/scheduler container and objinsync container.
 The sidecar objinsync container is setup to run the following command: